 As CBD grows in popularity, an increasing amount of people are finding valuable healing solutions through CBD products.
 Unfortunately, CBD advocates often face misinformed stigmas surrounding cannabis when broaching the subject with others.
 Developing a wheelhouse of knowledge and talking points around the topic can help navigate discussion about CBD.
 Ultimately, this practice can lead to a more informed public notions towards cannabis and CBD.

 Understanding the thinking related to cannabis and the hemp industry can help navigate discussions about CBD.
 You might start by addressing the underlying stigmas surrounding cannabis in order to break down misunderstandings of the subject.

 First, it is important to note the history of cannabis in the United States.
 Cannabis, the plant from which CBD is derived, has a tumultuous legal history in the US, with undeniable ties to political influences.
-Although CBD is now legal in all 50 states, this background has shaded many people’s perceptions of the substance.
+Although CBD is now increasing in its legality, its background has shaded many people’s perceptions of the substance.
 Understanding the way that the political history of cannabis has shaped social opinions on CBD can be an important factor when discussing the subject.

 Keep in mind that although you might have personal positive experiences with CBD, many people who do not understand the full background of cannabis products question its validity as a medicinal supplement.

 Secondly, understanding the difference between THC and CBD will help clarify things.

 THC and CBD are both cannabinoids extracted from the cannabis plant.
 However, the two compounds have vastly different effects.
 THC is psychoactive, meaning it alters your mind and nervous system function.
 This can inhibit your sobriety, or in other words, cause the “high” that most people associate with cannabis.